-Depending upon the nature of your divorce case you may need to consult with a financial planner or another professional in that space to see how to best structure your divorce settlement.
+Depending upon the nature of your divorce case, you may need to consult with a financial planner or another professional in that space to see how to best structure your divorce settlement.
 The downside to not structuring your settlement correctly is that you could end up having to pay taxes and penalties where you may not have needed to.

-Changes to the laws on alimony and taxes can complicate matters some
+Changes to the laws on alimony and taxes can complicate matters some.

 Can you change the amount of alimony that is to be paid in the future?

-If you have an within your final decree of divorce that deals with spousal maintenance or contractual alimony and you alter that order through a modification of the decree, the tax ramifications just discussed will come into play.
+If you have an within your final decree of divorce that deals with spousal maintenance or contractual alimony and you alter that order through a modification of the law, the tax ramifications just discussed will come into play.
 It doesn’t matter how old your final decree of divorce is.

 How can all of this information be summed up?

-Consider this hypothetical example as it relates to spousal maintenance
+Consider this hypothetical example as it relates to spousal maintenance.

 Questions about contractual alimony or divorce?
 Contact the Law Office of Bryan Fagan